inducer/pytential/doc/misc.rst

 :mod:`pytential` is licensed to you under the MIT/X Consortium license:

-Copyright (c) 2012-13 Andreas Klöckner, Tim Warburton, Jan Hesthaven, Xueyu Zhu
+Copyright (c) 2012-13 Andreas Klöckner

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation